Rational homotopy type and computability: The algebraic structure of

-commutes up to finite order; namely, the sole obstruction to commutativity is a torsion class in $H^{n+1}(H_n\times H_n\times Y;\pi_n(Y_n))$.
+commutes after rationalization.
+Since \eqref{H:action} commutes in degree $n-1$, the sole obstruction to homotopy commutativity is a torsion class in $H^n(H_n\times H_n\times Y;\pi_n(Y_n))$.
 Therefore we can again apply Lemma \ref{lem:product}(i), this time with $H=H_n \times H_n$ and $U=Y_n$, to find a $q_2$ which makes the obstruction zero.
-Finally, \eqref{H:action} implies that $\act_n|_{\{o\} \times Y_n}$ is homotopic to the identity, so we modify $\act_n$ by a homotopy to make it the identity on the nose.

 All that remains is to define $\YtoH_n$.
 But we know that $\HtoY_n$ is rationally invertible, and so we can find some $\YtoH_n$ such that $\YtoH_n\HtoY_n$ is multiplication by some $r_n$.
 Moreover, for any such $\YtoH_n$, the right square of \eqref{H:xr} commutes up to finite order.
 Thus by increasing $r_n$ (that is, replacing $\YtoH_n$ by $\chi_{\hat r}\YtoH_n$ for some $\hat r>0$) we can make it commute up to homotopy. \end{proof}